Cal Raleigh Player Props: Mariners vs. Astros

 - The Astros pitching staff ranks seventh in MLB with a collective 9.3 strikeouts per nine innings.

-- The Astros have the second-ranked team ERA among all league pitching staffs (3.62).
+- The Astros' 3.69 team ERA ranks fourth among all league pitching staffs.

-- Astros pitchers combine to rank 17th in baseball in home runs allowed (100 total, 1.1 per game).
+- Astros pitchers combine to allow 101 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

 © 2023 Data Skrive.
 All rights reserved.